-The grisly past of St. Patrick Station
+The grisly history of St. Patrick subway station in Toronto

 When passing through St. Patrick Station, astute observers might notice something odd about the platform design.